facebook/react/docs/docs/reference-test-renderer.md

 testRenderer.toTree()
 ```

-Return a tree object representing the element.
+Return an object representing the rendered tree.
+Unlike `toJSON()`, the representation is more detailed than the one provided by `toJSON()`, and includes the user-written components.
+You probably don't need this method unless you're writing your own assertion library on top of the test rendererer.

 ### `testRenderer.update()`